han41858/angular-ko/aio/content/guide/creating-libraries.md

    * For custom classes or interfaces used in components or service, check whether they depend on additional classes or interfaces that also need to be migrated.
    * Similarly, if your library code depends on a service, that service needs to be migrated.
    * If your library code or its templates depend on other libraries (such as Angular Material, for instance), you must configure your library with those dependencies.

 * Consider how you provide services to client applications.

-   * Services should declare their own providers (rather than declaring providers in the NgModule or a component), so that they are *tree-shakable*.
-This allows the compiler to leave the service out of the bundle if it never gets injected into the application that imports the library.
-For more about this, see [Tree-shakable providers](guide/dependency-injection-providers#tree-shakable-providers).
+   * Services should declare their own providers, rather than declaring providers in the NgModule or a component.
+Declaring a provider makes that service *tree-shakable*.
+This practice allows the compiler to leave the service out of the bundle if it never gets injected into the application that imports the library.
+For more about this, see [Tree-shakable providers](guide/architecture-services#providing-services).

    * If you register global service providers or share providers across multiple NgModules, use the [`forRoot()` and `forChild()` design patterns](guide/singleton-services) provided by the [RouterModule](api/router/RouterModule).